soulwing/javashmail-provider/README.md

 ### Wildfly/JBossAS Installation

-The `javashmail-provider-x.y.z-modules.tar.gz` file located in the `target` folder (after a successful build using Maven) contains a Wildfly/JBossAS module.
+The `javashmail-provider-x.y.z-modules.tar.gz` contains a Wildfly/JBossAS
+module.

 Untar this file inside of the top-level directory of your server installation.
 This will properly install the provider in the `modules` subdirectory.